cloudevents/spec/extensions/signature.md

 This extension supports a few general usage models:

-- Where the algorithm used to produce an embeded signature needs to be shared ( eg the `data` is a signed JWT).
+- Where the algorithm used to produce an attached signature needs to be shared.
 - Where the `data` is signed with a detached signature.
 - Where the context attributes are signed.